ska-sa/katsdpmodels/doc/user/formats.rst

     provide human-readable information about the range of applicable antennas).

 receiver
-    Serial number of the receiver to which this model applies.
+    Serial number of the receiver to which this model applies (as a string, to allow for a variety of serial number formats).
 Absent if this model is not specific to a single receiver.

+band
+    String identifier of the receiver band to which this model applies.
+Always present.

 x_start, y_start
     Coordinates associated with the first sample along the respective axes.